 Chest Cold and Chronic Bronchitis Test and Treatment

-Our bronchitis test and diagnosis process also involve chest x-rays, sputum tests, and pulmonary function tests to help rule out any other respiratory conditions like asthma, pneumonia, and chronic obstructive pulmonary disease (COPD).
+We help rule out other respiratory conditions like asthma, pneumonia, and chronic obstructive pulmonary disease (COPD).
+Our bronchitis test and diagnosis involve:

-According to the Centers for Disease Control and Prevention (CDC), acute bronchitis often gets better on its own and will not require bronchitis treatment that involves antibiotics.
-If you are experiencing more than just chest cold symptoms, such as a bloody runny nose and ear infections, and feel your immune systems are stressed in spite of plenty of rest or drinking plenty of fluids, let our trained emergency room professionals evaluate you.
+According to the Centers for Disease Control and Prevention (CDC), acute bronchitis often gets better on its own.
+It may not need bronchitis treatment or antibiotics.
+You need to consult a doctor if you are experiencing more than chest cold symptoms.
+A bloody runny nose, an ear infection, and a weak immune system need immediate medical attention.
+Let our trained emergency room professionals evaluate you.

 We are open 365 days a year including evenings, weekends, and holidays.